1905 Swedish general election

 General elections were held in Sweden in September 1905.

+The General Electoral League received the most votes but won one less seat than the Free-minded National Association.
+This incongruency helped lay the base for a switch to proportional representation in 1907.

 Results

-Only 30.6% of the male population aged over 21 was eligible to vote.
+Only 31% of the male population aged over 21 was eligible to vote.
 Voter turnout was 50.4%, the first time it had ever been higher than 50%.